L-Sherry/Localize-me/Documentation.md

 a LangLabel, or a string from a lang file.
 The default is to prefix the original text (in the language specified by `from_locale`) with `--`.

+#### CCLoader v3 mod description localization

+CCLoader v3 adds the possibility to localize mod names and descriptions.
+Localize-Me can load them either from the mod manifests or from packs.

+If the mod manifest has a localized string for the correct locale, then Localize-Me will use it, but will still run it through `text_filter` with `text_filter(translated_text, {})`.

+If the mod manifest does not have a localized string for the current locale, but has one for `from_locale`, then the usual translation mechanism is used:
+Localize-Me will request a translation result with a dict path of `lang/sc/gui.(from_locale).json/labels/options/modEnabled-(mod-id)/name` for the name of the mod, and `lang/sc/gui.(from_locale).json/labels/options/modEnabled-(mod-id)/description` for its description.

+If they are not found, then `missing_cb` will be called as usual, except that if `missing_cb` is not defined, the original text will be unchanged, instead of being prefixed with `--`.

 ## Map file

 The game currently sports around 35000 strings to be translated.